Mattlister/FilmDBMain/README.md

 * A nice clean UX multi page designed site.
 Choose your option and start your journey.
 Show others what you love and help to share that with them.

+### Issues and setbacks whilst building the site and time taken (that should be my nickname)

+* THe site works fine across all browsers which is great but on small mobile devices, the navbar caused me issues.
+Either the Header title or the Navbar would not sit right at the top of the page.
+Changes to both caused major display issues on other devices so it was a headache trying to resolve the issue.

+* I struggled with some of the CRUD stuff and multiple pages but help from tutors got me through the process.
+I spent a lot of time researching things myself and got far but the last parts I struggled with.
+It needed a 2nd persons eyes to spot those small mistakes and advise on the changes.
+I really need to contact a tutor sooner rather than later.

+### Testing and Bugs

+* I tested the website on multiple browser platforms including Mozilla Firefox, Google Chrome and Safari.
+I used Google Chrome and Mozilla Firefox at different points whilst designing the site due to some caching issues in Chrome at times.

+* As always with my projects, they take me a while to do as I've struggled with the course.
+Workkng on site has been good though and I've learnt a lot.
+Testing was done by my family to see if they could navigate around the site and this worked well, especially when my daughters saw there names displayed on screen so they got a personal feeling which is nice.

+* I also asked for the site to be tested through Slack in Peer Review which gave me some great feedback.

+* I ran my code through validators on a regular basis such as the [W3c Validator] and through [PEP8]